A Python interface to the UNIX dialog utility and mostly-compatible programs (Python 2 backport)

 As you might infer from the name, dialog is a high-level program that generates dialog boxes.
 So is pythondialog.
 They allow you to build nice interfaces quickly and easily, but you don’t have full control over the widgets, nor can you create new widgets without modifying dialog itself.
 If you need to do low-level stuff, you should have a look at ncurses (cf. the curses module in the Python standard library), blessings or slang instead.
 For sophisticated text-mode interfaces, the Urwid Python library looks rather interesting, too.

-This backport of pythondialog requires Python 2.6 or later in the 2.x series.
+This now unsupported backport of pythondialog requires Python 2.6 or later in the 2.x series.
 It has been tested with Python 2.7.

 The reference implementation supports more recent versions of the Python interpreter.
 Please visit the pythondialog home page for more information.